DomGries/InnoDependencyInstaller/README.md

 ![Inno Setup Dependency Installer](https://user-images.githubusercontent.com/341158/122873592-3e2e9d80-d332-11eb-8055-8a4c6064ac4e.gif)

-**Inno Setup Dependency Installer** automatically downloads and installs any dependency such as .NET, Visual C++, SQL Server or WebView2 during your application's installation.
+**Inno Setup Dependency Installer** automatically downloads and installs any dependency such as .NET, Visual C++, SQL Server, and more during your application's installation.
 One line per dependency is all it takes — missing ones are installed before your application, anything already present is skipped.
 More than 60 dependencies are [built in](#supported-dependencies) and you can [add your own](#adding-your-own-dependency).

 Requires [Inno Setup 6.4 or newer](https://www.jrsoftware.org/isinfo.php).